iPhone and the change to USB-C: why did it happen and do I need a new charger?

 What the EU-mandated switch to USB-C means for your smartphone

-Will it be a seismic shift for customers, though?
+Is it a seismic shift for customers, though?
 That’s where things get a little complicated.

 Why did the switch to USB-C happen?

 In 2022, the European Union formally approved a ruling that all new smartphones sold should use a common charging standard.
 It also applies to tablets and digital cameras, gaming handhelds, keyboards and mice, portable speakers and headphones.
-The law comes into effect from December 2024.
-Laptops are then expected to also offer USB-C charging by early 2026.
+The law came into effect from December 2024.
+Laptops will follow, though most can already be charged by a USB-C cable only.

 The law is designed to reduce electronic waste.
-The intention is that shoppers re-use their existing chargers and cables when upgrading to new devices, potentially eliminating 11,000 tons of e-waste annually.
-Customers could save on €250 million of unnecessary charger purchases, according to the EU.
+The intention was that shoppers re-use their existing chargers and cables when upgrading to new devices, eliminating an estimated 11,000 tons of e-waste annually.
+According to the EU, consumers are saving €250 million of unnecessary charger purchases.

 Apple could’ve made two versions of the iPhone. – one with with USB-C for Europe (where a quarter of global iPhone production ends up), and one with Lightning for the US, Asia and other territories.
 But that would create unnecessary costs even a trillion-dollar company would want to avoid.
 So it’s USB-C for everyone.